AriFordsham/GHCWiki/data-parallel/closure-conversion/class-less.md

 ### Converting classes and instances

 We don't alter class and instance declarations in any way.
-However, the dictionary type constructors and dfuns are processed in the same way as other data types and value bindings, respectively; i.e., they get a `StatusCC` field and we generate converted versions and conversion constructors as usual.
+However, the dictionary type constructors and dfuns are converted in the same way as other data types and value bindings, respectively.

 As an example, assume `Num Int` were defined as